symfony/symfony-docs/components/console/helpers/cursor.rst

     // same for left
     $cursor->moveLeft();

-    // move the cursor to a specific position from its current position
+    // move the cursor to a specific (column, row) position from the
+    // top-left position of the terminal
     $cursor->moveToPosition(7, 11);

 You can get the current command's cursor position by using::